 Some have PPR included.
 If there is a film title you are interested in finding out if the library’s copy has PPR, you may contact Lindsay Hansen Brown, Music & Media Librarian.

-Instructors may place physical videos on reserve in the library's Music & Media area where students may use media materials at viewing and listening stations.
+Instructors may place physical videos on reserve in the the Teacher Curriculum Center/Music & Media where students may use media materials at viewing and listening stations.
 For more information, see the Music & Media Reserves page.

 Q: Can I show a DVD in class that I borrowed from the Library?